Air conditioning units in motor vehicles that contain refrigerants must be removed prior to disposal of the unit. This page provides information on:

 Note: if your facility recycles appliances, such as refrigerators, freezers, and room air conditioners, a different type of technician certification is required.
 Contact the MPCA for more details.

 Refrigerant must be removed from MVACs by using recovery equipment that is able to reduce the system pressure to 102 mm mercury vacuum.
 Refrigerants must be recovered using equipment designed to handle a specific refrigerant.

 If the refrigerant will be charged into a MVAC or MVAC-like appliance without prior reclamation, then the refrigerant must be recovered and recycled using approved equipment dedicated for use with MVACs and MVAC-like appliances.

-Starting January 1, 2018, persons and firms involved in the final disposal of appliances will no longer be required to certify that that have acquired the necessary refrigerant recovery equipment.
+Starting January 1, 2018, persons and firms involved in the final disposal of appliances are no longer be required to certify that they have acquired the necessary refrigerant recovery equipment.

 - Salvagers should try to recover refrigerants as soon as possible after vehicles arrive at their facilities.

 - When recovering refrigerants, make sure different types of refrigerants are not mixed.
 Recover each type of refrigerant into its own container.
 Refrigerant reclaimers and wholesalers will pay for used refrigerant that is not mixed but they charge for taking mixed refrigerants.